 - Very little vibration

-- Higher center of gravity compared to some engines
+- The higher centre of gravity compared to some engines

-- They are complex, because they need two seprate cylinder heads compared to an inline enigne which requires only one
+- They are complex because they need two separate cylinder heads compared to an inline engine which requires only one

 - Heavier than smaller style engine